pwatter1/intro-mL/README.md

 # intro-ml

 These are mini projects for my introduction to Machine Learning.

-Implementing ML algorithms from scratch to learn in and outs, predicting future S&P500 and NASDAQ stock prices, classifying iris flowers, more to be added.
+* Implementing ML algorithms from scratch to learn in and outs
+* Predicting future S&P500 and NASDAQ stock prices
+* Classifying iris flowers
+* More to be added as time goes on

 ## Overview